fxckgfw/shadowsocks-wiki/Configure-Shadowsocks-with-Supervisor.md

-Here is an example of running shadowsocks with [supervisor](http://supervisord.org/index.html):
+Here is an example of running shadowsocks with [supervisor](http://supervisord.org/index.html) on Debian 6.0:

 Edit `/etc/shadowsocks.json`